4dboard/Proxy-yxorP/README.md

 ![image](https://user-images.githubusercontent.com/6468571/174488292-66e75484-d57b-472f-8921-661d09387727.png)

-Introduction Cockpit is a headless CMS with an API-first approach that puts content first.
-It is designed to simplify the process of publication by separating content management from content consumption on the client side.
-Cockpit is focusing just on the back-end work to manage content.
-Rather than worry about delivery of content through pages, its goal is to provide structured content across different channels via a simpleAPI.
+The headless dashboard is displayed with an API-first layout that prioritizes and hierarchically arranges data.
+This separation between client-side consumption and management of information and server-side administration of material should simplify the publishing process.
+The dashboard is limited to the tasks required to maintain back-end content.
+Its fundamental objective is to distribute structured content across several media via a simple application programming interface, as opposed to depending on the transmission of data through individual web pages.

 ![image](https://user-images.githubusercontent.com/6468571/174488463-767e2f7a-8409-445b-b7e8-ed45d0965a89.png)